JoshuaJ18/GMU-CS-Club-Website/frontend/README.md

 # This is the readme for the front end.
-The frontend uses ReactJS and Node.js
+The frontend uses ReactJS, Next.js, and Node.js